 How to use this document

 Use this document to find out if legal permission to use a work of intellectual property can be received.
-The sender of the letter may wish to attach a photograph of the work that is being requested for use, but it's not necessary.
+The sender of the letter may wish to attach a photograph of the work that is being requested for use, but it's not strictly necessary.
 This letter contains everything needed to allow an intellectual property owner to make a decision about whether or not their property can be used.

 There are no laws outlining what must be put into an Intellectual Property Permission Letter.
 Overall, intellectual property in the United States is covered under primarily federal law, with the main statute applicable being the Copyright Act of 1976.
 It is a best practice, however, to give the intellectual property rights owner as much as information as possible about why rights to use the work should be received.